vyadh/nutest/README.md

 testing --no-color | where result == FAIL
 ```

-Allows before/after each and before/after all to generate context for each test.
+Allows before/after each/all to generate context for each test.

 Captures test output for debugging and display.